 Rabbi Lanckton is married to Alice and has two sons and two grandchildren.

-Rabbi Feierstein is a native of Pennsylvania.
-He earned his BS degree at Columbia University and Ed.
+Rabbi Feierstein a native of Pennsylvania, earned his BS degree at Columbia University and Ed.
 M. and Ed.
 D. degrees at SUNY Buffalo.
 He was ordained at the Jewish Theological Seminary in New York City, where he was also awarded a Doctor of Divinity degree.
-He is a member of numerous professional organizations including the Rabbinical Assembly, the Massachusetts Board of Rabbis, and the American Association for Marriage and Family Therapy.
-His interests are in spiritual matters and in personal relationships.
+He served numerous professional organizations, including the Rabbinical Assembly, the Massachusetts Board of Rabbis, and the American Association for Marriage and Family Therapy, pursuing his interests are in spiritual matters and in personal relationships.